San Ángel: History

 The school portion, called the Colegio, was disputed between the municipal governments of Mexico City and San Ángel, which were separate at that time.
 The dispute was settled in San Ángel's favor in 1874 by Manuel Payno.
 However, parts of the school would be destroyed in 1891 to make way for the railroad connecting Mexico City to Tizapán.
 What remained became the property of the Secretaría de Educación Pública in 1921.
 In 1939, it would come under the custody of INAH and in the 1950s, it was converted into a museum.

 The rest of San Ángel remained a rural farm community.
 The first change came in the second half of the 18th century, when wealthy families, such as that of the First Count of Revillagigedo, began to build country homes here.
 Through the 19th century, the area remained rural and popular for visitors.
 San Ángel from this time period was described by traveler Marquesa Calderón de la Barca in her book Life in Mexico.

 At the end of the 19th century, a number of factories were set up here such as Loreto, La Alpina and La Hormiga, which raised the area's population.
 This was the beginning of the urbanization of San Ángel, although it would remain physically separate from the rest of urbanized Mexico City until the mid-20th century.
 Much of the area was not considered suitable for mass development until the 1950s, when the Ciudad Universitaria was constructed.
 The two growing areas would eventually join, completed with the construction of Avenida Insurgentes which divided the former gardens of El Carmen from those of Chimalistac.
 The construction of Avenida Revolución would then divide San Ángel into two parts.

 The Pedregal de San Ángel was declared an ecological reserve in 1983.

 Since the 20th century, development pressures have increased, with many residential buildings being converted into commercial areas.
 To work to preserve the area's rural layout and historic buildings, San Ángel was made the city's first Patrimonial Cultural Tangible de la Ciudad de México (Tangible Cultural Heritage of Mexico City) in 2008.
 It was also designated as a "Barrio Mágico" by the city in 2011.

 Architectural Heritage

 The architectonic value of this zone is incalculable.
 Little by little, this value is being lost to modernity, but in general most of the buildings and spaces that represent various architectural styles such as baroque, neoclassical, and neocolonial have been preserved.
-A walk through these streets guarantees a flashback to centuries ago.

 The main features of this zone are its monuments, plazas, narrow stone-paved streets, single or two floored houses made of brick or painted with vivid colors, balconies facing the avenues with vines and decorated front doors.

 In this neighborhood, you can find various casonas; big, old, majestic houses that usually once belonged to someone important and now presume various architectural styles.